Checking in assistive personnel

 Introduce the candidate and the assistive person to each other after they have each completed the check-in process.

 Candidates might not want others to know that they have a disability.
-If other candidates are present, quietly introduce the candidate and assistive person to one another.
+Introduce the candidate and assistive person to one another in the private testing area.

-Exam delivery and sign-out process for assistive personnel
+Entry, exit, and exam delivery for assistive personnel

-Follow these steps to sign in and sign out assistive personnel from the testing room:
+Follow these steps to sign assistive personnel in and out of the testing room:

 -

-Inform the candidate and the assistive person about the exam sponsor's break policies.
-You must also explain the following assistive personnel break policies to them both:
+Before the candidate and assistive person initially enter the testing room, explain the exam sponsor's break policies to them both.
+You must also explain the following assistive personnel break policies:

 -